Twins have been of interest to humans for at least 10,000 years

-At the archaeological site of Catalhoyuk, the twins include animals, a pair of identically stylized panthers, who form the seat/throne for a robust female/goddess She was found, seated just as you see her here (minus a couple bits that have been restored), in a grain bin.
+At the archaeological site of Catalhoyuk, an early human city that began to grow about ten thousand years ago, the twins included animals, a pair of identically stylized panthers who form the seat/throne for a robust female/goddess.
+She was found, seated just as you see her here (minus a couple bits that have been restored), in a grain bin.

 Notice the two panthers who frame the robust female figures seated cross-legged and spread-legged in the drawing below, a depiction of a wall painting at Catalhoyuk discoverd by archaeologist James Mellaart.
 Fortunately for all of us, he had with him on his excavation team a woman with artistic talent who was able to gaze upon the wall painting, and other wall paintings, and depict them before they melted away upon exposure to air.
 Notice also the lines of stick figures moving from the caverns with stalagtites and stalagmites to pairs of black geometric objects (truncated triangles).

 Notice that twin black panthers mirror pairs of mirrored spotted leopards, upon which mirrored images of the robust woman are sitting.
 Now look at the other dualities.